gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack complained that their was too much curry in the stir fry and that the noodles were overcooked.
-He took a second helping anyway, finishing it before Iffy and Aunt Naggie were through their first and only and then stomping back up the latter to yell at the engine some more.
+He took a second helping anyway, finished it before Iffy and Aunt Naggie were through their first and only and stomped back up the latter to yell at the engine some more.
 Iffy would have thrown his dirty plate at his head if Aunt Naggie hadn't put a hand on her shoulder.

 Later,
-sitting cross-legged on her bed,
+cross-legged on her bed,
-Iffy set the box of dronelets that Honesty's First had given her on her mattress and went to work.
+Iffy set the last of the mysterious drones on her mattress and went to work.
 Fifteen minutes later she sat back, defeated.
-There was a faint line in the bottom of each dronelet that had to be an access panel, but for the life of her, she couldn't figure out how to open it.
-When she tried probing the tiny machines electronically, her home-made wireshark showed nothing but frazzled gibberish.
+The three she had used in the Dance Hall had understood standard commands, but when she tried probing their remaining sibling electronically, her home-made wireshark showed nothing but frazzled gibberish.
-She yawned,
-packed them back in their box, and waved her light off.
+She yawned and packed it back in its box.
+"Hope you're aright sleepin' on yer own," she whispered, then waved her light off.

 *She was on deck.
 The sky was a perfect blue,